 You do NOT need to apply for a South Boston parking freeze permit if:

-- if the ratio of parking spaces to housing units is one-to-one (1:1) or less
+- you want to create a parking facility that is reserved for building residents and the ratio of parking spaces to housing units is one-to-one (1:1) or less,

 - you want to create new residential parking spaces in the residential zone and the spaces are for a residence in that zone, or

 - you want to create new commercial parking spaces in the residential zone, and the spaces are for a business in that zone.

 For all other projects, you MUST apply for a South Boston parking freeze permit.
 This includes permit modifications.